-- 1. It is the responsibility of the owner to ensure that all users of this treadmill are adequately informed of all warnings and precautions. - Use the treadmill only as described in this manual. - Place the treadmill on a level surface, with eight feet of clearance behind it.
+- 1. It is the responsibility of the owner to ensure that all users of this treadmill are adequately informed of all warnings and precautions. - 2.
+Use the treadmill only as described in this manual. - Place the treadmill on a level surface, with at least eight feet of clearance behind it and two feet on each side.
 Do not place the treadmill on any surface that blocks air openings.
 To protect the floor or carpet from damage, place a mat under the treadmill. - 4.
 Keep the treadmill indoors, away from moisture and dust.
-Do not put the treadmill in a garage or covered patio, or near water. - Do not operate the treadmill where aerosol products are used or where oxygen is being administered. - 6.
+Do not put the treadmill in a garage or covered patio, or near water. - 5.
+Do not operate the treadmill where aerosol products are used or oxygen is administered. - 6.
 Keep children under the age of 12 and pets away from the treadmill at all times. - 7.
-The treadmill should not be used by persons weighing more than 275 pounds.
+The treadmill should not be used by persons weighing more than 300 pounds.
 Never allow more than one person on the treadmill at a time. - 8.
-Wear appropriate exercise clothing when using the treadmill.
-Do not wear loose clothing that could become caught in the treadmill.
+Wear appropriate exercise clothes when using the treadmill.
+Do not wear loose clothes that could become caught in the treadmill.
 Athletic support clothes are recommended for both men and women.
 Always wear athletic shoes.
-Never use the treadmill with bare feet, wearing only stockings, or in sandals. - When connecting the power cord (see page 7), plug the power cord into a surge suppressor (not included) and plug the surge suppressor into a grounded circuit capable of carrying 15 or more amps.
-No other appliance should be on the same circuit. - 10.
-Use only a single-outlet surge suppressor that is UL 1449 listed as a transient voltage surge suppressor (TVSS).
-The surge suppressor must have a UL suppressed voltage rating of 400 volts or less and a minimum surge dissipation of 450 joules.
-The surge suppressor must be electrically rated for 120 volts AC and 15 amps.
-To purchase a surge suppressor, call
+Never use the treadmill with bare feet, wearing only stockings, or in sandals. - 9.
+When connecting the power cord (see page 9), plug the power cord into a surge suppressor (not included) and plug the surge suppressor into a grounded circuit capable of carrying 15 or more amps.
+No other appliance should be on the same circuit.
+Do not use an extension cord. - 10.
+Use only a single-outlet surge suppressor that meets all of the specifications described on page 9.
+To purchase a surge suppressor, see your local REEBOK dealer or call 1-877-994-4999 and order part number 146148.

-- toll-free 1-800-999-3756 and order part number 146148. - 11.
-Keep the power cord and the surge suppressor away from heated surfaces. - 12.
+- 11. Failure to use a properly functioning surge suppressor could result in damage to the control system of the treadmill.
+If the control system is damaged, the walking belt may change speed or stop unexpectedly, which may result in a fall and serious injury. - 12.
+Keep the power cord and the surge suppressor away from heated surfaces. - 13.
 Never move the walking belt while the power is turned off.
 Do not operate the treadmill if the power cord or plug is damaged, or if the treadmill is not working properly.
-(See BEFORE YOU BEGIN on page 5 if the treadmill is not working properly.) - 13.
+(See BEFORE YOU BEGIN on page 5 if the treadmill is not working properly.) - 14.
 Never start the treadmill while you are standing on the walking belt.
-Always hold the handrails while using the treadmill. - 14.
+Always hold the handrails while using the treadmill. - 15.
 The treadmill is capable of high speeds.
-Adjust the speed in small increments to avoid sudden jumps in speed. - 15.
-Do not use the hand weights at speeds faster than walking speeds.
-Using hand weights and not holding the handrails may compromise your ability to maintain your balance.
-Exercises using hand weights should be attempted only by experienced users. - 16.
+Adjust the speed in small increments to avoid sudden jumps in speed. - 16.
 The pulse sensors are not medical devices.
 Various factors, including the user's movement, may affect the accuracy of heart rate readings.
 The pulse sensors are intended only as exercise aids in determining heart rate trends in general. - 17.
 Never leave the treadmill unattended while it is running.
-Always remove the key, unplug the power cord, and move the on/off switch to the off position when the treadmill is not in use.
-(See the drawing on page 5 for the location of the on/off switch.) - 18.
+Always remove the key, unplug the power cord, and move the reset/off circuit breaker to the off position when the treadmill is not in use.
+(See the drawing on page 5 for the location of the circuit breaker.) - 18.
 Do not attempt to raise, lower, or move the treadmill until it is properly assembled.
 (See ASSEMBLY on page 6, and HOW TO FOLD AND MOVE THE TREADMILL on page 24.)
 You must be able to safely lift 45 pounds (20 kg) to raise, lower, or move the treadmill. - 19.
 When folding or moving the treadmill, make sure that the storage latch is fully closed.